larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 * Installation speed: Only one new web method needs to be written on the *authentication website.*

 ## Limitations
 The Q2A and authentication websites must have the same core domain name.
-Eg q2a.example.com and app.example.com.
-Or q2a.example.com and example.com.
-Or example.com/q2a and app.example.com.
+Eg Q2A.example.com and app.example.com.
+Or Q2A.example.com and example.com.
+Or example.com/Q2A and app.example.com.

-Why: the Proxy SSO works by having the Q2A website *proxy* the session cookies from the browser through the q2a website to the authentication website.
-Both the q2a and authentication website need to set their cookies to a common domain that both share.
+Why: the Proxy SSO works by having the Q2A website *proxy* the session cookies from the browser through the Q2A website to the authentication website.
+Both the Q2A and authentication website need to set their cookies to a common domain that both share.
 See the installation section for more information.

 The authentication website must use session cookies for determining who is the currently logged on user.
 Cookies sent as get parameters won't work.

 ## Installation

-You will install the software on your q2a system, modify your authentication system, and then configure and test.
+You will install the software on your Q2A system, modify your authentication system, and then configure and test.

-Watch the [**Installation Screencast**](http://marketing.masteragenda.com/screencasts/q2a_proxy_sso_install/index.html) Note that the screencast is large and may take several minutes to download and start.
+Watch the [**Installation Screencast**](http://marketing.masteragenda.com/screencasts/Q2A_proxy_sso_install/index.html) Note that this is a **different screencast** than the one listed above.
+The screencast is large and may take several minutes to download and start.

 ### Question 2 Answer Installation